voodooattack/e2d/readme.md

 I am still working on the tests and I haven't had time to write more, but they are coming.
 Any help would be appreciated.

-The Img API changed and currently breaks the `fillImage` test because the tests are not async.
+The Img API changed and now breaks the `fillImage` test because the tests are not async.
 This will be fixed at a later time after I put e2d through some serious testing.

 # API Stability

 As of 3.0 WebWorker support is completely gutted and removed because it didn't work as intended.
-Frame times were too high to make structured cloning of 2000 instructions viable.
+Frame times were too high to make structured cloning of 2000 instructions practical.

 The API might be unstable, but I need testers and dedicated people who want to see this project grow submit pull requests!
 Please message me at tenner.joshua@gmail.com or open a "discussion" issue.